 10. SPICY POTATOES

-Finding out what is the best tapa of patatas bravas of Madrid is a difficult task, as well as finding the best potato omelet, there are too many types and places that serve them!
-One would think that spicy means really strong flavor in your mouth, but it really depends on your tolerance to spicy (and in many countries is much stronger than in Spain).
+Finding out where the best tapa of patatas bravas of Madrid is served is a difficult task, as like the potato omelet, there are too many types and places that serve it!
+One would think that spicy means really strong flavor in your mouth, but it really depends on your spice tolerance (and in many countries “spicy” is much hotter than in Spain).
 This typical tapa is also vegetarian, if you are looking for the best vegetarian restaurants in Madrid, read this post.

-We love the secret sauce of Docamar (calle Alcalá, 337) and the singular but not so spicy sauce of Las Bravas (calle Álvarez Gato, 3).
-Anyway, in several of the restaurants mentioned above, you can also ask for patatas bravas, sooo, you’re not leaving Madrid without eating a good portion!
+We love the secret sauce of Docamar (calle Alcalá, 337) and the singular but not-so-spicy sauce of Las Bravas (calle Álvarez Gato, 3).
+Additionally, in several of the restaurants mentioned above, you can also ask for patatas bravas, sooo, you’re not leaving Madrid without eating a good portion!